Control Allocation Algorithm for Hypersonic Glide Vehicles with Input Limitations: Conclusion

 \subsubsection{Pseudoinverse-Based Control Allocation}

-The majority of the control allocation problems are solved by pseudoinverse-based control allocation (PICA) using the Moore-Penrose pseudoinverse, which provides the min-norm solution and which implicitly solves the following unconstrained least-square problem for the allocation of the incremental virtual control input vector $\bm\nu$:
+The majority of the control allocation problems are solved by pseudoinverse-based control allocation (PICA) using the Moore-Penrose pseudoinverse, which implicitly solves the following unconstrained least-square problem for the allocation of the incremental virtual control input vector $\bm\nu$:

 with $\| \cdot \|_2$ being the $\ell_2$-norm.
 The defined optimization problem has the following closed-form solution:

 The major drawback of the generalized inverse approach is that the constraints on the control input $\mathbf u$ are neglected, leading to the computation of possibly infeasible control inputs.